dummifiedme/TheNotebook/NotesVault/Territorial Constituencies.md

 	- Each state is allotted a number of seats in the LS such that:
 		> The ratio between the number an its population is the same for all states.
 		> (Not applicable to the states with POPULATION< 6 Millions)
-	- Each state is divided into territorial constituencies
+	- Each state is divided into territorial constituencies such that
+		> Ratio between the population of each constituency and rhe numer of seats alloted to it is the same throughout th